The immune system

 - The immune system may help to fight your cancer

-Cancer can weaken the immune system by spreading into the bone marrow where the cells that help fight infection are made.
+Cancer can weaken the immune system by spreading into the bone marrow where the blood cells that help fight infection are made.
 This happens most often in leukaemia or lymphoma.
 But it can happen with other cancers too.
 The cancer in the bone marrow stops the bone marrow making so many blood cells.

 Chemotherapy and radiotherapy can weaken immunity by causing a drop in the number of white blood cells made in the bone marrow.
 Apart from bone marrow transplants or stem cell transplants, this effect on the bone marrow is temporary.
 High doses of steroids can also weaken your immune system temporarily.